niwciu/ENCRYPTED_BIN_CREATOR/README.md

 **bin_creator** is a lightweight, flexible Python CLI tool for generating encrypted binary firmware files.
 It supports configuration through parameter files (`requirements.txt`) and AES-128-CBC encryption compatible with Tiny-AES-C.

+This project is part of whole ecosystem that contain this encrypted bin file generator, update tool for embedded devices and custom tiny bootloader (consume less than 4kB of flash).

 ---

 ## 🚀 Features